3 Big Mistakes to Avoid on your Cannabis License Applications

 2. Doing Your Cannabis License Application on Your Own

 As we mentioned above, completing your application is a huge endeavor, so don’t try to do it all by yourself.
 This is a common mistake that usually ends poorly.
-The most successful applications are usually put together by a team working together, not a single individual.
+The most successful applications are usually put together by a team of cannabis professionals working together, not a single individual.

 Plan out with your team who will complete each section, so you can all start working, filling out your individual pieces in tandem.
 For each section of the application, make sure that the person writing it has the expertise and experience to do a great job.
 This means you should either have that expertise already present on your team, or find consultants who have the knowledge to help you fill in the blanks.
 You will need a lot of different people and you need everybody to be moving forward together at the same time.
 Make sure roles and responsibilities, as well as internal deadlines are clear for everyone involved, so that you can stay up to date with your external deadlines, and never miss the deadline for turning your application in.